🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 This was why Dane had called me brilliant but paralyzed, like he was diagnosing a rare disease, and why I’d spent fifteen years proving him wrong.

-After standing there for five minutes, I still couldn't choose.
+After standing there for five minutes, I still couldn’t choose.
 Just like I couldn’t choose between dating the warlock or the werewolf last year.
-Like how I was unable to make a decision without drafting a pros and cons list.
+Like how I was unable to make any decisions without drafting a pros and cons list.

-Disgusted at my indecision, I dropped the vials and reached for a bottle of Heartstring No. 9, eyeing the fuchsia liquid as it shimmered in the light.
-“Perfect clarity, good viscosity.”
+Disgusted at my indecision, I dropped the vials and reached for a bottle of Heartstring No. 9, eyeing the liquid as it shimmered in the light.
+“Flawless clarity, good viscosity.”

 I unscrewed the bottle’s cap to add a drop of crushed Snugglethorn—